Skip to main content

 console.log(send)

-Per-recipient delivery status (delivered / opened / clicked / bounced) is recorded in Brew analytics today; the public read-API is roadmapped and tracked alongside outbound webhooks.
-For one-shot validations, the dashboard at brew.new/analytics is the source of truth.
+Poll the send row with GET /v1/analytics/sends?sendId=…; add &include=events to inline the per-recipient feed (delivered / opened / clicked / bounced) on the same row.
+For one-shot validations, the dashboard at brew.new/analytics is also a source of truth.

 Idempotency on async retries